 Prosthetic Sensorium

-Listening over the period of a year allows attuning to the transformations and cycles of the ecosystem including their inhabiting lifeforms, each of them active at certain hours of the day and night.
+The inflatable devices resonate with their surrounding space, taking up their emitting frequencies and enhancing the listener's capacties to access remote environments without physically being there.
+Listening over longer periods allows attuning to the transformations and cycles of the ecosystem including their inhabiting lifeforms, each of them active at certain hours of the day and night.